 The Inner Circle gaze up at Selene's new form, as X-Force burst onto the scene, Warpath running away to do what must be done to kill Selene.
 He's then confronted by Thunderbird, and the two battle, Warpath promising to save him in death as he couldn't in life, and when his brother challenges his fighting abilities compared to his, Warpath tells him he isn't the kid his brother once knew, and proceeds to break Thunderbird's neck, Selene seemingly sensing this, and Warpath telling his brother's corpse that this will end soon.

-Warpath was s a target for the newly revamped Weapon X Program and was opted to join Old Man Logan's new team.
+Warpath was the target for the newly revamped Weapon X Program and was opted to join Old Man Logan's new team.
+James and Logan eventually left the team, when Sabretooth changed the direction of the group.

 Powers and Abilities